BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 	Location:"{current}" means location where component is installed Location:"{above}" means location where component is installed and only one nearest component placed in location above current is affected.
+	Location:"{onlyone}" means location where component is installed and only one component placed in location current is affected.
+	                     Affection is tracked by effect id.
 	"Custom":{
 		"Category" : [ {"CategoryID" : "Activatable"}, {"CategoryID" : "MASC"}],
 		"ActivatableComponent":{